havaian/study/mail/README.md

 1. Log in to the existing Mailcow admin panel
 2. Go to "Mail Setup" → "Domains"
 3. Click "Add domain"
-4. Enter the domain name (e.g., `mail.e-polyclinic.uz`)
+4. Enter the domain name (e.g., `mail.online-study.com`)
 5. Configure any domain-specific settings

-Note: The domain added here will be what appears after the @ symbol in email addresses (user@mail.e-polyclinic.uz).
+Note: The domain added here will be what appears after the @ symbol in email addresses (user@mail.online-study.com).

 ### 3. Configure DKIM for the New Domain